cibinjoseph/VOLCANOR/docs/README.md

 ## Improvements (To be made)
 ### Stability Improvements
-- Interpolation of vortex core radii along span for wake
+- Solve root vortex instability in hover

 ### Feature and Solution Improvements
 - Shift trailing edge vortex by corresponding r*Om